 The vineyards are not solely used to make wine from grapes – the by-products of the winemaking process (the must, the lees and the marc) are used to make sugars and grape juices, alcohol, calcium tartrate, tartaric acid and compost used for agricultural purposes – ultimately, ENERGY.

-Every year Caviro transforms over 280.000 tons of by-products – a weight comparable with the 275.000 tons of the Empire State Building in New York.
+Every year Caviro transforms over 540.000 tons of by-products –comparable with twice the weight of the Empire State Building in New York with its 275.000 tons.
 The purification and combustion of the waste from the food product line allows for the total energy self-sufficiency of the Caviro facilities.

 The Caviro Group is strongly committed to working towards the goals outlined by the Kyoto Protocol.
 We use renewable sources instead of conventional resources to generate power.